Table of Contents Show

 Like many industries, real estate has good and bad seasons.
-While the economy influences a “buyer’s” or “seller’s” market, New York City often has its own rules; that affect the best time to put your apartment on the market when it’s most likely to sell.
+While the economy influences a “buyer’s” or “seller’s” market, New York City often has its rules; that affect the best time to put your apartment on the market when it’s most likely to sell.
 Keeping your residence on the market for too long can harm the sale and affect the final sales price.
-Evaluating conditions, time of year before listing your home helps sell your home and a better price.
+Evaluating conditions and time of year before listing your home helps sell your home and a better price.

 The Impact of SeasonalityThe Impact of Seasonality

 New York City’s real estate and housing industry has its time of peaks and troughs, just like any cycle.
 Supply and demand will determine when and how frequently the period has an upward or downward swing.
 There is no perfect timing for those looking to buy; there are better seasons to buy and better seasons when selling.

-The period between early spring and the beginning of fall generally sees increased inventory and active buyers.
-With warmer weather, more extended daylight hours, and families with children wanting to move in before the start of the next school year, these months are filled with many listings and open houses.
+Between early spring and the beginning of fall generally see increased inventory and active buyers.
+With warmer weather, more extended daylight hours, and families with children wanting to move in before the next school year, these months are filled with many listings and open houses.

 August is the only exception.
 Because of the extreme heat of the summer, New Yorkers often leave the city to vacation elsewhere.
-Buyers also can expect to pay more this season due to the increased volume.
+Due to the increased volume, buyers expect to pay more this season.

 The low season, also known as blackout time, typically falls during extreme weather and near holidays because of decreased buyer traffic and available inventory.
 There is, however, a positive change during these slower months.
-Due to decreased traffic, potential buyers may not have to fend off competitive buyers with bidding wars.
+Due to reduced traffic, potential buyers may not have to fend off competitive buyers with bidding wars.
 As a result, the slow season can often present the opportunity of submitting a lowball offer.

 The Worst Times To SellThe Worst Times To Sell